 The following airlines provide international connections to Robert L. Bradshaw International Airport:

-- British Airways – services to Antigua, London (Gatwick)
+- British Airways – flies to/ from Antigua, London-Gatwick

-- LIAT – services to Antigua, Barbados, Sint Maarten
+- LIAT – flies to/ from Antigua, Barbados, Sint Maarten, Tortola

 International flights to Nevis arrive at Vance W. Amory International Airport, which is located in the northeast of the island, west of the village of Newcastle.